jimbn/Only_Friends/README.md

   If you would like to contribute to this project, please follow these guidelines:

   Please feel free to reach out to any of the team at our github accounts in the [Questions section](#Questions) below.
   Click any team members name and we are more than happy to take any positive feedback or suggestions into possible development!
+Always happy to collaborate with like-minded devs.
   ## Tests
   🧪
   Instructions for testing this application: